matthias-reis/carda-gatsby/content/articles/2022/05/dream-vision-founder-jan.md

 **Anne:** What's up next for Dream Vision?
 Are you already writing new songs?
 Any tour plans?

 **Jan:** First, I will release an EP for my first project, Zorya.
 Later I will start making new music.
-After that, I probably won't have tours because I don't particularly appreciate playing live so much.
+There probably won't be any tours because I don't particularly appreciate playing live so much.

 <YouTube id="8IxKX238Fxc" />